 Harmful algae blooms (cyanobacteria), also known as blue-green algae or pond scum, form on lakes and can create toxins that are harmful to humans and animals.
-Climate change is creating conditions that are more favourable to harmful algal blooms.
-Warmer air and water temperatures, more precipitation events, and droughts can all affect the growth and toxicity of algal blooms.

 Residents of a lake with a harmful algae bloom may be affected depending on their closeness to the site of the algae, the size of the lake, wind directions, water flow, and other environmental conditions that cannot be predicted or controlled.
 Due to the many factors involved, government authorities are unable to determine where and when there are no toxins.
 Users are recommended to use their judgment.
-For further details on the location of the algae bloom, contact the Ministry of the Environment, Conservation and Parks - Spills Action Centre at 1-800-268-6060.

 - Do not use the water.
-This includes: drinking, cooking, bathing, and brushing teeth.
+This includes drinking, cooking, bathing, and brushing teeth.
 Note: Using a private water system or boiling the water will not destroy the toxins.

 - Do not swim and avoid water sports where there is harmful algae.